Hawthorn East

 Hawthorn East is a suburb of Melbourne, Victoria, Australia, 7 km east of the Melbourne central business district, located within the City of Boroondara local government area.
 Hawthorn East recorded a population of 14,834 at the 2021 census.

 The suburb is roughly bounded by Barkers Road to the north, Burke Road to the east, Toorak Road and the Monash Freeway to the south and Auburn Road to the west.

-Hawthorn East is the home of a number of head offices for some of Australia's largest companies, including Coles and Bunnings.
+Coles has its head offices in Hawthorn East.

 History

-The formally recognised traditional owners for the area in which Balwyn is located are the Wurundjeri People, who lived on the land for at least 14,000 years.
+The formally recognised traditional owners for the area in which Hawthorn East is located are the Wurundjeri People, who lived on the land for at least 14,000 years.
 The Wurundjeri People are represented by the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.

 The current suburb of Hawthorn East was established in the 1800s and many of the historical buildings and houses are still well-preserved.
 It is located in the local government area of the City of Boroondara and is between two shopping strips, located on Glenferrie Road and Burke Road.

-Population
+Demographics

-In the 2016 Census, there were 14,321 people in Hawthorn East.
+In the 2016 census, there were 14,321 people in Hawthorn East, 52.3% female and 47.7% male.
+The median age of the population at this time was 34 years, 4 years below the national median of 38.
 63.8% of people were born in Australia.
 The next most common countries of birth were China 5.2%, India 3.5%, England 3.1%, New Zealand 1.8% and Malaysia 1.6%.
-70.0% of people spoke only English at home.
-Other languages spoken at home included Mandarin 6.5%, Greek 2.2%, Cantonese 1.6%, Italian 1.2% and Hindi 1.2%.
+70.0% of people spoke only English at home; the next most common languages were Mandarin 6.5%, Greek 2.2%, Cantonese 1.6%, Italian 1.2% and Hindi 1.2%.
 The most common responses for religion were No Religion 40.0% and Catholic 19.4%.

+In the 2021 census, there were 14,321 people in Hawthorn East, 52.6% female and 47.4% male.
+The median age of the population at this time was 36 years, 2 years below the national median of 38.
+66.1% of people were born in Australia.
+The next most common countries of birth were China (excludes SARs and Taiwan) 5.5%, India 3.0%, England 2.9%, Malaysia 2.0% and New Zealand 1.7%.
+72.5% of people spoke only English at home; the next most common languages were Mandarin 7.2%, Greek 2.0%, Cantonese 1.9%, Italian 1.1% and Hindi 1.0%.
+The most common responses for religion were No Religion 48.0% and Catholic 17.7%.